TIME FLIES

 “Some like it hot” is a romantic comedy directed by Billy Wilder in 1959 Continue reading “SOME LIKE IT HOT”

-Let’s discuss about the queen of gothic novel: the talented Daphne du Maurier.
+Let’s discuss about the queen of neo-gothic novel: the talented Daphne du Maurier.
 Continue reading “DAPHNE DU MAURIER”

 Alicia Drake’s “The Beautiful Fall: Fashion, Genius and Glorious Excess in 1970s Paris” Continue reading “THE BEAUTIFUL FALL”